-Type attributes use almost the same syntax rules as the type qualifiers const and volatile.
+If not, data type attributes use almost the same syntax rules as the type qualifiers const and volatile.
 For example:

 '''

 little_endian int i;

 int little_endian j;

 '''

 Both i and j will be accessed with little-endian byte order.

 Unlike const and volatile, when a type attribute is used before the type specifier in a derived type, the type attribute applies to the object, or typedef itself, except in structure member declarations.